MrPowers/querybench/docs/other-benchmarks/clickbench-pros-cons.md

 **Covers lots of different engines**

-The Clickbench benchmarks cover many engines including Daft, Polars, TODO (add more).
+The Clickbench benchmarks cover many engines, including Daft, Polars, and TODO (add more).

 Some engines are missing, notably TODO.